 I was looking for my ice cream projects and typed "crea" in the search bar, then wondered why "ferris" matched.
 But then when I clicked on ferris I saw this:

-Open P Project
+Cloud ferris

-Crea said Snap! could do it using nested sprites, and he challenged me to recreate this old 2500 demo
+Examples icecream icecream-visua ,

-Open Unshare Delete Cancel //.
+Computer said Snap! could do it using nested sprites, and he challenged me to recreate this old 2500 dame program

 My search matched the word "recreate" in the project notes.